unicode-org/message-format-wg/docs/why_mf_next.md

 and are unprepared to handle changes
 (think localization tools, linters, friendly UIs, etc.).

-The most basic functionality would be adding a new formatter.
+The most basic functionality would be adding a new formatting function.
-There are a relatively small number of supported formatters, while over the years ICU added other formatters: date and time intervals, measurement units, lists, person names, and many others.
+MessageFormat 1.0 only supported a small number of basic formatting functions, while over the years ICU added many new capabilities: date and time intervals, measurement units, lists, person names, and many more.
-But MessageFormat did not keep up.
-And adding support for any of these new formats risks to break existing tools.
+Developers also sometimes want to define their own formatting functions.
+Supporting additional formats risks breaking interoperability or compatibility with existing tools.

 ### 1.2.
 Can't deprecate anything, even if now we know better